omnic0n/gsale/GOOGLE_OAUTH_SETUP.md

 4. **"Invalid state parameter" error**
    - This is a security feature.
 Try refreshing the page and logging in again

+5. **"Duplicate entry for key 'accounts.email'" error**
+   - This happens when a user already exists with the same email
+   - The system will automatically link the Google account to the existing user
+   - If the linking fails, check that the database migration has been run

 ### Security Notes:

 - Never commit your `.env` file to version control